agottardo/osx-maintenance/README.md

 # osx-maintenance 👨🏻‍💻
 A simple maintenance script for the average Mac OS X install.
 I mean, average if you develop software.
-Runs on the (awesome) Fish shell.
+Runs on the awesome [Fish shell](https://github.com/fish-shell/fish-shell) 🐟.

 ## What it does
 - Upgrades all brew packages, including casks [`brew upgrade; brew cask upgrade`]